maelle/2022-rpkgdev-sicss/content/happy-place/slides/index.md

 ## Find your happy place

-Especially is open-source work happens in your free time.
+Especially if open-source work happens in your free time.

 Right amount of time, right task fit.